Unauthorized Employment | USCIS Consequences & I-485 Denial

 • Dependents of crewmen or armed forces

-Can a B2 visa holder apply for a work permit?
+Can a B-2 visa holder apply for a work permit?

-Will USCIS Ever Forgive Unauthorized Employment?
+Does USCIS Forgive Unauthorized Employment?

 Can My Spouse Get Employment Authorization?

-The J-2 files the Application for Employment Authorization (I-765) with the applicable Service Center, along with documentation demonstrating that the employment is not required to support J-1 (this is most easily proven with evidence of the salary paid to the J-1).
+For the exchange visitor category, spouses and dependents of a J-1 student can also get J-2 visas.
+The J-2 files the Application for Employment Authorization (I-765) with the applicable Service Center, along with documentation demonstrating that the employment is not required to support the J-1 visa holder.

-How VisaNation Law Group Can Help
+How VisaNation Can Help

 One of the ways to make the most of your status in the U.S. is to never engage in unauthorized employment.
 This is the reason why foreign nationals need legal advice and representation focused on their specific status.
 VisaNation Law Group has a team of experienced immigration attorneys with an expansive knowledge of different visa classifications.